Git Credential Manager

 Recent updates have focused on improving the authentication experience for GitHub Enterprise and Azure DevOps users with complex SSO configurations.
 The team continues to add support for new authentication methods as Git hosting providers evolve their security requirements.
 Windows Hello and biometric authentication integration has been enhanced, and similar macOS Touch ID integration is being explored.
 The project maintains backward compatibility while adding new features, ensuring existing workflows aren't disrupted by updates.

-GCM stores your Git credentials directly in the macOS Keychain, leveraging Apple's secure credential storage infrastructure.
+GCM stores your Git credentials directly in the macOS Keychain, using Apple's secure credential storage infrastructure.
 Your tokens are encrypted at rest using your system's security mechanisms, and you can inspect or remove them using Keychain Access if needed.
 This integration means credentials persist across terminal sessions and system reboots without requiring re-authentication.

 Unlike basic credential helpers that choke on 2FA-protected accounts, GCM handles MFA natively through OAuth device flow.
 When you push to a 2FA-enabled repository, GCM opens your browser for authentication, where you complete any required MFA challenges.
 The resulting OAuth token is stored securely, eliminating the need to manually generate and paste Personal Access Tokens.